leaflabs/libmaple/docs/source/troubleshooting.rst

 My board is bricked!
 I can't upload via the bootloader no matter what!
 ----------------------------------------------------------------------

-Use the hardcoded serial STM32 serial bootloader to re-flash the bootloader.
+Use the hardcoded serial STM32 serial bootloader to :ref:`re-flash the bootloader <bootloader-reflashing>`.

-..
-TODO insert docs on reflashing the bootloader

 If it really is bricked, and you think it's our fault, `contact us
 <http://leaflabs.com/contact>`_\ !